Meet Spaaan

 Current Work

-We’re excited to share our ongoing research, insights, and resources to empower women with ADHD.
+We’re excited to share our ongoing research, insights, and resources to empower women with ADHD and highlight diverse lived experiences.

 Over the past two years, we have been:

-Advancing user-centered design: Conducting in-depth research to ensure our prototypes truly meet people's needs.
+Advancing user-centered design: Conducting in-depth research to ensure our prototypes reflect the real needs of individuals with ADHD.

-Promoting cross-disciplinary collaborations: Working with experts in ADHD, healthcare, and technology to develop patient-centric solutions.
+Promoting cross-disciplinary collaborations: Working with experts in ADHD, healthcare, and technology to develop approaches informed by multiple perspectives.

-Engaging with thought leaders: Participating in scientific and professional discussions to build partnerships and share mutual insights.
+Engaging with thought leaders: Participating in scientific and professional discussions to exchange knowledge, share mutual findings and build meaningful partnerships.

 Looking Ahead